 On December 23, 2016, the Company entered into an agreement to purchase a parcel of land in Chonburi, Thailand, to support the expansion of the Company's production in Thailand.
-The aggregate purchase price is approximately \$5.6 million, of which the first installment of \$1.1 million was paid by the Company on January 10, 2017.
-The Company expects to pay the remaining balance of the purchase price on or before December 25, 2017.
+The aggregate purchase price was approximately \$5.6 million, of which the first installment of \$1.1 million was paid by the Company on January 10, 2017 and the remainder was fully paid on December 25, 2017.

-As of June 30, 2017, the Company had an outstanding commitment to third parties of \$10.6 million, of which \$4.5 million was from the commitment to purchase land in Chonburi, Thailand.
+As of June 29, 2018, the Company had an outstanding commitment to third parties of \$2.4 million.